Mayor-elect Johnson chooses City Hall ‘lifer’ as his chief of staff

 The pattern continued — to a much lesser degree — under former Mayor Rahm Emanuel.

-Lee acknowledged that the chief of staff’s position is likely to remain a burn-out job under Johnson.
+Lee acknowledged that the chief of staff position is likely to remain a burn-out job under Johnson.